How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 Let's talk more about these diseases below.

-The symptoms of the disease depend on the form of the disease.
-With a simple carriage, the patient remains completely healthy, and the clinic is absent.
-In a chronic course, the symptoms are as follows: acute diarrhea with bloating and fever alternate with remissions.
+Symptoms of the disease depend on the form of the disease.
+With simple carriage, the patient remains completely healthy, and there is no clinic.
+In chronic cases, the symptoms are as follows: acute diarrhea with bloating and fever alternating with remissions.
 Acute balantidiasis manifests itself as fever, intoxication, diarrhea, tenesmus, and blood in the stool.

-In rare cases, the disease is accompanied by bowel perforation.
-Then the patients are admitted to a surgical hospital.
-The threat to life is quite real.
-Fecal peritonitis that develops as a result of this infection, even in the modern world, has a high mortality rate.
+In rare cases, the disease is accompanied by intestinal perforation.
+Then the patients are admitted to the surgical hospital.
+The threat to life is very real.
+Fecal peritonitis that develops as a result of this infection, even in modern world have a high mortality rate.

 Diagnosis of the disease is simple.
-A swab or stool test can help detect large pathogens.
+A smear from the intestinal mucosa or a stool test will help detect large pathogens.
 The main thing is to complete this research on time.
 Treatment is with the antibiotic Monomycin or Metronidazole.
-The course of admission lasts 5 days and is repeated 2-3 times.
-If left untreated, death can result from complications or wasting.
+The course of treatment lasts 5 days and is repeated 2-3 times.
+If left untreated, death may occur from complications or exhaustion.

 The symptoms of the disease are listed below: